Typography and Font Styles

 Font Weight

-We use the font-weight property to thickness of the font, or its boldness.
+We use the font-weight property to control the thickness of the font, or its boldness.
 Since font thickness is defined numerically, we can specify a range of weights, from light to heavy.

 .light-text {